jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 other hand, they do not seem to offer many advantages and often make it harder to reason about code.

-My personal preference for writing complex effectful code is to use reify the effectful operations as a datatype and then write pure code manipulating these effectful operations.
+My personal preference for writing complex effectful code is to reify the effectful operations as a datatype and then write pure code manipulating these effectful operations.
 An interpreter can then simply use the `Handle`s to perform the effects.
 For simpler effectful code, we can just use `Handle`s